huaweicloud/terraform-provider-huaweicloud/docs/resources/ces_alarmrule.md

 * `alarm_action_enabled` - (Optional, Bool) Specifies whether to enable the action to be triggered by an alarm.
 The default value is true.

-    Note: If alarm_action_enabled is set to true, at least one of the following parameters alarm_actions, insufficientdata_actions, and ok_actions cannot
-    be empty.
-If alarm_actions, insufficientdata_actions, and ok_actions coexist,
-    their corresponding notification_list must be of the same value.
+    -> **Note** If alarm_action_enabled is set to true, either alarm_actions or ok_actions cannot be empty.
+If alarm_actions and ok_actions coexist, their corresponding notification_list must be of the same value.

 The `metric` block supports: